EdokiAcademy/com.unity.purchasing/README.md

+# Edoki unity purchasing
+This fork contian our custom change to the package com.unity.purchasing.
+* We have changed the ios module to support Discount.
+* We send the price localisation.

+Search for Edoki and you will find our change.

+## These file where change
+* UnityEarlyTransactionObserver.mm
+* UnityPurchasing.m

+Unity readme
+---
 # About In App Purchasing

 Unity In App Purchasing, setting up in-app purchases for your game across multiple app stores has never been easier.